 What is the Active Bystander Programme?

-The programme was originally launched as part of the Full Stop Campaign, which called for the UCL community to come together and say no to bullying, harassment and sexual misconduct.
+Since its launch, the programme has trained over 50,000 students and has grown to be the largest programme of its kind in UK Universities, through its peer-to-peer delivery model.
 We recognise that to prevent these behaviours, we must address them as a community in which each member can do their part to challenge bullying, harassment and sexual violence.
 A great way to start is by becoming an Active Bystander.
+Small actions can have a positive, big impact!

 How does it work?

 The programme consists of two parts – an online module available via our website and a live workshop that is organised in collaboration with UCL's departments.
-Students must take part in both components to complete the training.
+Students must take part in both components to complete the training and gain their certificate.
+Students are expected to complete the training.

 Online Module